2025 Boston Red Sox season: July 31: Trade deadline

-Dustin May was the primary acquisition for the Red Sox at the trade deadline; the ex-Los Angeles Dodger starter could help fortify the back end of Boston's rotation.
+Dustin May was the primary acquisition for the Red Sox at the trade deadline; the ex-Los Angeles Dodger starter helped fortify the back end of Boston's rotation.

 The Red Sox and chief of baseball operations Craig Breslow were quieter than expected ahead of and on Trade Deadline day, making only two moves, both to support the pitching staff, but they avoided selling or standing completely pat.
 The Sox also did not need to get rid of any players on the major league roster to acquire their two pieces.
 Seven minutes before midnight on July 30, Jeff Passan of ESPN announced that the Sox had dealt prospect Blaze Jordan to the St. Louis Cardinals in exchange for relief pitcher (and former starter) Steven Matz.
 The next day, at 5:48 pm, twelve minutes before the trade deadline was to officially close, Passan again was the first to announce a Sox trade, as Boston made another deal with frequent trade partners the Los Angeles Dodgers, with L.A. sending starting pitcher Dustin May to the Red Sox.
 Headed out to L.A. in the deal would be prospects Zach Ehrhard and James Tibbs III, who had been acquired in the Rafael Devers trade with the Giants on June 15.